Certora/Documentation/docs/cvl/foundry-integration.md

 `certoraRun path/to/conf/file.conf`
 - You will receive a link to a report containing the results of the run.

-For a full running example, please also see our [Example Repository](https://github.com/Certora/Examples/).
+For a full running example, please also see our [Foundry Integration Examples](https://github.com/Certora/Examples/tree/master/FoundryIntegration).

 # Key differences vs. Foundry fuzz testing